Should you complete an EASA or CAA licence?

 Training to become a pilot against the backdrop of Brexit and a global pandemic could seem too challenging.
 If you have researched on the web and followed conversations on forums, you could feel overwhelmed by the additional consideration you need to give to where and how to train.

-The single most effective way to cut through all the noise and confusion is to ask yourself ‘what position do I want to be in by 2023?’.
+The single most effective way to cut through all the noise and confusion is to ask yourself ‘what position do I want to be in two years time?’.

 In the wake of Brexit, many ATOs took a ‘watch and see’ attitude to EASA and CAA approvals.
 Some are still awaiting ‘mutual recognition’ where EASA will recognise licences issued by the UK CAA and vice versa.